-The closely linked topics of climate change and energy are issues of interest to many citizens.
-A recent survey shows that 75% of Edmontonians are concerned about climate change and 75% agree that we need to take action now.
+The closely linked topics of climate change and energy are issues of interest to many Edmontonians.
+A recent survey (2024) shows that 73% of Edmontonians are concerned about climate change and 74% agree that we need to take action now.

-The City of Edmonton is addressing climate change in its operations and is working with its citizens and businesses to become climate resilient.
-To support these efforts, the City has developed several important documents that examine climate issues, including how we use energy, the role energy plays in our day-to-day lives, our sources of energy and what we can do to become more energy efficient.
+The City of Edmonton is actively addressing climate change in its operations and is working with Edmontonians and Edmonton businesses to become climate resilient.
+To support these efforts, the City has developed strategies and resources that examine climate issues, energy use, sources of energy, and ways to improve energy efficiency.

 A downloadable version of this FAQ is available.